-Chief Development Officer, JFCS East Bay
+Chief Advancement Officer, JFCS East Bay

 About Jewish Family & Community Services

 Ready to transform life in the East Bay and build capacity for our growing nonprofit to meet the new demands our communities face today?
-Become Jewish Family & Community Services East Bay’s Chief Development Officer.
-We are looking for an inclusive development leader to maximize our fundraising potential and mentor our high performing fundraising and community development team.
+Become the Chief Advancement Officer (CAO) for Jewish Family & Community Services (JFCS) East Bay.
+The CAO will lead our community and external relations campaigns to advance our advocacy work on behalf of immigrants and refugees.
+We are looking for an inclusive leader to lead our fundraising, advance our community engagement, and mentor our high performing fundraising and community development team.

-- Incorporate ethical and strength-based fundraising practices into all work, aligned with our values and antiracism stance.
+- Incorporate ethical and strength-based fundraising practices into all work, aligned with our values and anti-racism stance.

 - Communicate outcomes and impacts to a variety of stakeholders that center the voices and strengths of our staff, clients and community partners.

 - Implement equitable and supportive performance management practices.

 - Foster a culture of transparency, fun, appreciation, brainstorming, innovation, and excellence into the workplace.

 - Build and maintain a culture of high performance, learning, and professional growth.